Mangio621/Hot-Mode/README.txt

 your choice in the controller and simply press any key on your keyboard.
 5. To toggle the controller on and off, press the middle button that says 'ON'

+!! ** NOTE ** !!
+Windows might detect that the exe contains a virus because of how i've compiled and built the script.
+So i've also included my sourcecode for the app, if you still don't trust me :)
+Feel free to read the source code.

 !! ** Need Help?
 Or found a bug? ** !!
 Contact me on discord or email me <3.